SQL: MINUS Operator

-The SQL MINUS query is a SQL query to return all rows in the first SQL SELECT statement that are not returned in the second SQL SELECT statement.
+The SQL MINUS operator is used to return all rows in the first SELECT statement that are not returned in the second SELECT statement.

-Each SQL SELECT statement within the SQL MINUS query must have the same number of fields in the result sets with similar data types.
+Each SELECT statement within the MINUS query must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL MINUS query is:
+The syntax for the SQL MINUS operator is:

 SELECT expression1, expression2, ... expression_n FROM tables MINUS SELECT expression1, expression2, ... expression_n FROM tables;

-The following is an example of a SQL MINUS query that has one field with the same data type:
+The following is a SQL MINUS operator example that has one field with the same data type:

 SELECT supplier_id FROM suppliers MINUS SELECT supplier_id FROM orders;

-The following is a SQL MINUS query that uses an ORDER BY clause:
+The following is a MINUS operator example that uses the ORDER BY clause:

 SELECT supplier_id, supplier_name FROM suppliers WHERE supplier_id > 2000 MINUS SELECT company_id, company_name FROM companies WHERE company_id > 1000 ORDER BY 2;

-In this SQL MINUS query example, since the column names are different between the two "select" statements, it is more advantageous to reference the columns in the SQL ORDER BY clause by their position in the result set.
+In this SQL MINUS operator example, since the column names are different between the two SELECT statements, it is more advantageous to reference the columns in the ORDER BY clause by their position in the result set.
 In this example, we've sorted the results by supplier_name / company_name in ascending order, as denoted by the "ORDER BY 2".

 The supplier_name / company_name fields are in position #2 in the result set.